Nixinova/NovaLightshow/readme.md

 A replacement for the now-defunct GitHub Lightshow.

-Supports JSON, YAML, and XML PList grammars.
+Supports JSON, CSON, YAML, and XML PList grammars.

 ---